Sivasaikrishna19/React-Boilerplate/README.md

 # React Boilerplate with Vite, TypeScript, Redux, TailwindCSS & More!

-This is a **production-ready** boilerplate for building modern React applications with a well-structured folder hierarchy, Redux state management, custom hooks, and utility functions.
+This is a **production-ready** boilerplate for building modern React applications with a well-structured folder hierarchy, Redux state management, custom hooks, utility functions, **and a lot more basic requirements for smooth development**.

 ## Features
 **Vite + React** - Fast development and optimized builds